 if you’re family.
 If not, try a cup of water

 under your bed—it cures everything.

-Jessica Guzman is a doctoral student at the University of Southern Mississippi's Center for Writers.
+JESSICA GUZMAN is the winner of Product's 2016 Poetry prize.
+She is a doctoral student at the University of Southern Mississippi's Center for Writers.
 Her work appears or is forthcoming in The Normal School, Meridian, and Barely South Review, among other journals.